Robin Diller Torres

 Hometown: Born and raised in New York, New York - The East Village.

-Education: BA, Literature - SUNY Purchase; MA, Psychology -
+BA, Literature - SUNY Purchase; MA, Psychology - Marist College

-Marist College; Licensed Mental Health Counselor - New York State.
+Licensed Mental Health Counselor - New York State

-My earliest Marist Memory...dates back to 1989, when the wonderful staff here allowed me - a total stranger -- to borrow Adrian Hall (a building that is no longer standing) to host a fundraising event for another college.
+My earliest Marist Memory...dates back to 1989, when the wonderful staff here allowed me - a total stranger -- to borrow Adrian Hall (a building that no longer exists) to host an event for another college.
 That was the first time I experienced the strong sense of community and generosity that exists on this campus.
 Three years later, I interviewed, accepted a job, and moved here with my family.
 It was a great decision.

 My parents used to always say to me...be positive...no matter what it is, it can always be better, but it should never be worse.

-My biggest "mentors" growing up were my parents...My Father is a brilliant, honorable man who has forgotten more than most will ever learn.
+My biggest "mentors" growing up were my parents...My Father was a brilliant, honorable man who forgot in this life more than most will ever learn.
 He inspired us to read, to be musical, to live in the moment and to treat everyone with respect.
-My Mother...no one has her intuition or overall "people-smarts."
+My Mother...no one had or will ever have the intuition, humor or overall "people-smarts" that were her inherent gifts.

-When not busy with things at Marist...I spend as much time as I can with my husband, teenager and twin elementary school kids.
-I also teach Community Psychology and Self Management at Marist and lead the Junior Congregation and serve as the Torah Follower (Baalit Kriah) for my synagogue.
-I am blessed with a large "family of friends," and I spend as much time as I can with them.
-Hobbies are reading, music and "compulsive cleaning."
+When not busy with things at Marist...I spend as much time as I can with my husband, twin teenagers, son, and puppies.
+I teach Community Psychology, Public Presentation, and Psychology of Self Development at Marist, and serve as a Trustee and "Gabbai" for my synagogue.
+I am a writer presently working on my next book, and I serve on the Advisory Board of the National Society of Leadership and Success.
+I am also a Gallup certified Executive Coach and I provide leadership workshops in the Hudson Valley area.
+In addition to my beautiful family, I am blessed with a large "family of friends," that I spend as much time with as I can.
+Hobbies are reading, music, social media and "compulsive cleaning."